NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/02_quickstart.md

 This script will:

-1. Build the Earth-2 Command Center application
+1. Build the Earth-2 Weather Analytics application
 1. Launch the application in the specified mode

 The script supports the following options: